frederic-perez/AmE-dictionary/data/dictionary.md

 __hippocampus__ _n_ :pencil2:
 __hippocras__ _n_ (in the Middle Ages) A medicinal cordial of spiced wine.
 __hipster__ _n_ /HIP-stuh/ One whose interests in clothing, music, etc., tend to be outside the mainstream, especially in a self-conscious way.
+__hireling__ _n_ _derogatory_ A person who works only for pay, esp. in a menial or boring job, with little or no concern for the value of the work. _The hireling said he would be willing to clean out the cesspool-for the right price._
 __hires__ _n_
 __hirsute__ _adj_ /ˈhɜr sut, hɜrˈsut/ Covered with hair; hairy. _Syn_ hairy _The hirsute man used to joke that he looked like a grizzly bear._
 __hirsutism__